nostradomus/Base3-clock-webversion/README.md

 The numbers should be read from right to left.

-The right square is the least sigificant trit (yes trit, not bit).
+The right square is the least significant trit (yes trit, not bit).

 The left-most square is the most significant trit.